NickLowery/StoryCircles/README.md

 - **circle/static/circle/general.js**

-    Just provides an alert_message function that index.js and circle.js both use to display Bootstrap alerts for certain messages from the server.
+    Just provides an alertMessage function that index.js and circle.js both use to display Bootstrap alerts for certain messages from the server.

 - **circle/static/circle/finishedstory_list.js**,